Frequently Asked Questions are categorized alphabetically and listed here.

-The parent an attorney is representing in a dependency proceeding signs surrenders prior to the filing of a petition to terminate parental rights.
+An attorney is representing a parent in a dependency proceeding signs who surrenders prior to the filing of a petition to terminate parental rights.
 The Department of Children and Families then files a petition to terminate the parent’s rights based on those surrenders.
 Can the attorney bill JAC $1,000 for representing the parent on the termination of parental rights.

-After the Department of Children and Families filed a petition to terminate parental rights, the parent an attorney represents signssurrenders.
+An attorney represents a parent who after the Department of Children and Families filed a petition to terminate parental rights, the parent signs surrenders.
 After the Court terminates parental rights, does the attorney need to include with the billing packet the certification regarding whether the attorney discussed right to appeal with the parent.

 An attorney is appointed to a dependency case after another attorney is discharged.
+The prior attorney was appointed after July 1, 2007.
 How much can the second attorney bill for representation of a parent?

-I am a privately retained attorney in a capital case.
-May I move to have a second chair appointed by the court?
+May a privately retained first chair move to have a second chair appointed by the court?

-I am a second chair attorney in a case in which the death penalty was initially sought.
 The State Attorney has since withdrawn the notice to seek the death penalty.
-Should I withdraw from the case?
+Should second chair seek to withdraw from the case?

 Capital Collateral Cases